arkaic/ffmpeg-scripts/README.md

 # ffmpeg-scripts
-Various scripts for basic video editing using ffmpeg
+Various Python scripts for basic video editing (requires ffmpeg to be installed).